dnknth/poordub/README.md

 While this sounds somewhat technical, it improves the audible result of cross-fades: If one part is already very low at the beginning or the end, it needs no additional fade, but can be used as-is in the overlay.
-Try -9dB for testing this.
+Try -9dB for testing.

 Finally, the `gap` is the duration (in milliseconds) of additional silence that is inserted at each end of the